Drake, Colorado

 Drake is an unincorporated community and post office located in and governed Larimer County, Colorado, United States.
 The community is located along U.S. Highway 34 in Big Thompson Canyon between Estes Park and Loveland near Rocky Mountain National Park.
 The 2010 ZIP Code population of Drake was 1,010.

 History

 The Drake, Colorado, post office opened on December 14, 1905.

-Geography

-Drake is located in Larimer County at coordinates and elevation 6162 ft.